Seiersberg-Pirka: Economy and infrastructure

 Seiersberg-Pirka is one of the richest communities in Austria due to the proximity to Graz.
 The shopping area of Seiersberg, is the second-largest shopping center in Austria, and a large number of commercial zones are located in the municipal area.
 The community is connected to the Pyhrn highway A 9 through the junction at Seiersberg.
 In addition, the municipality by bus lines is composite to Graz-Köflach Railway and bus operation and the Holding Graz (GVB) opened up.

 Safety

 In Seiersberg-Pirka, the District Police Command of Graz-Umgebung is located, together with the connected Polizeiinspektion and area control center.
 The police are locally responsible for the municipality Seiersberg-Pirka and for cadastral Mantscha of the municipality Hitzendorf.

 Culture and sights

 The Schloßberg-Schattenturm tower, in a roundabout at the motorway junction, which was located behind the clock tower on the occasion of the capital of culture in 2003, was sold to the municipality and set up there.

 Politics

 Until the municipal elections in 2015, the municipality was led by the former mayor of Seiersberg, Werner Baumann (SPÖ) as government commissioner, supported by the former mayor of Pirka, Thomas Göttfried (SPÖ) and the former second mayor of Seiersberg, Günter Grain.
-Since the election in 2015, Werner Baumann (SPÖ) is mayor, Thomas Göttfried first and Markus Grill (FPÖ) Second Deputy Mayor.
+Since the election in 2015, Werner Baumann (SPÖ) is mayor.